webberic92/AlephResearch/README.md

 ## How to Deploy to AWS
 - cdk deploy

-## To gather metrics cp logs to a sandbox area and run logs/generateReport.sh
+## To gather metrics
+- copy logs to a sandbox area and run logs_scripts/generateReport.sh